 Public Housing provides subsidized housing for very low-income individuals and families, the elderly, and people with disabilities.
 Rental assistance is provided directly from the local housing authority to eligible applicants.

 These programs provide vital support to those in need of affordable housing in California, offering financial assistance and other resources to help them obtain safe, decent, and affordable housing.
 Check here for more details on affordable housing.
+Checkout the new listings if you live in California.

 The California Department Of Housing And Community Development (HCD)